Contact Us

 • Phase 3: Advanced reporting and analytics

-Choosing Your Path: Common Workday-NetSuite Integration Strategies
+Choosing Your Path: Workday-NetSuite Integration Methods

 Integration Platform as a Service solutions like Celigo, Boomi, and StarfishETL offer pre-built connectors and visual development tools.
 Benefits include:

-• Lower maintenance burden—vendors manage upgrades and patches
+• Lower maintenance burden: vendors manage upgrades and patches

-• Built-in error handling—automated alerts and retry logic
+• Built-in error handling: automated alerts and retry logic

-• Scalability—handles high transaction volumes without custom infrastructure
+• Scalability: handles high transaction volumes without custom infrastructure

 Workday EIB + NetSuite CSV Import

-For organizations with simple requirements and limited budgets, Workday's Enterprise Interface Builder can export data files that NetSuite imports via CSV.
+For organizations with simple requirements and limited budgets, Workday's Enterprise Interface Builder (EIB) can export data files that NetSuite imports via CSV.
 This approach:

 • Costs nothing beyond existing platform fees